Sumkin999/NINJA_TBS/README.md

-# NINJA_TBS
+# NINJA_TBS aka TIME SOULS

 Game for "Game Off 2018" itch.io jam hosted by GitHub and Lee Reilly. https://itch.io/jam/game-off-2018

 The game is a hybrid of Action-slasher and tactical combat.